steve-cqu/networking/linux/texteditor.md

 # Text Editor Basics in Linux: nano and vi

+Many aspects of the Linux operating system and applications are managed via plain text files.
+That is, configuration options are stored in text files, and when software starts it reads the configuration from those files.
+Therefore in Linux you may spend a lot of time viewing/editing text files to manage the configuration of the operating system and applications.
+As there is often no GUI (no mouse) in a Linux system, and only a command line interface, you will need to become familiar with basic text editing capabilities.

+For beginners, you are recommended to use a text editor called *nano*.
+Note that some systems may not have nano installed, so it is also useful to be familiar with another text editor called *vi*.

+Here we give examples of the very basics of saving a file and existing the editor, which is enough to get you started.
+You can epxlore other features of Linux text editors yourself.

 ## nano: A Beginner-Friendly Text Editor

 The text editor ``nano`` is usually an easy text editor to get started with for beginners.